 FII vs. FDI: Key Differences

-Both foreign institutional investment (FII) and foreign direct investment (FDI) are types of foreign capital inflows into a country, but they differ significantly in their nature, purpose, and impact.
+Both foreign institutional investment (FII) and foreign direct investment (FDI) are foreign capital inflows into a country, but they differ significantly in their nature, purpose, and impact.

 While FII involves short-term investments in financial assets like stocks and bonds, FDI refers to long-term investments in physical assets such as factories, infrastructure, or real estate.
-Understanding the distinction between the two helps in analysing their role in economic development.
+Understanding the distinction between the two helps analyse their role in economic development.

 Here’s a comparison to help you understand the key differences: